yezeahew/pp-asteroids/README.md

 c)checks if there collision between asteroid & the ship. d)checks whether a new asteroid can be spawn and so on

-2.The second part are the keyboard events.
+2. The second part are the keyboard events.
 The keyboard events are relatively simpler than Draw.
 The main task of this observable is to track whether a key is pressed.
 However, there's a problem here.
 How does the two main components communicate with each other?
 ie: how does the Draw observable know if a key is pressed or not.